 While working from home yields a neutral result on productivity, it has positive implications on morale, so this experiment is now ensconced as our company policy.
 Being able to run interesting experiments like this is a cornerstone of the well-measured company.

 Best tools for measuring developers in 2020

 More detailed comparison available

 If this article were written five years ago, your options would lie somewhere between "shabby" and "pitiful."
-GitHub Stats already existed by that point, but their focus on raw lines of code and commits made were exactly as useless as you would predict.
-In these past four years, the performance measurement space has blossomed to host three "high polish" options worthy of your consideration.
+GitHub Stats already existed by that point, but their focus on raw lines of code and commits made were exactly as useless as one might predict.
+In these past few years, the performance measurement space has blossomed to host four "high polish" options worthy of your consideration.
 Each brings a distinct set of strengths and its own measurement philosophy.
 Let's review them in chronological order of their launch date.

-A 50 developer team on the fully featured "Velocity" plan will pay $2,399 per month when billed annually.
+A 50 developer team on the fully featured "Plus" plan will pay $2,495 per month when billed annually.

 A 50 developer team on the fully featured "Pro" plan will pay $1,495 per month when billed annually.

 Launched in mid-2017, Pinpoint aims to provide a platform to help managers (especially senior managers) compare their teams using various data sources.
 Pinpoint is different from other choices reviewed in this survey in that analyzing source code is not their main focus.
 In addition to source code analysis, they "synthesize data from a range of software lifecycle systems" to provide stats like these:

 The Pinpoint demo video is one of the few resources the company makes available to evaluate their product.
 I suppose this lack of transparency makes them more... enterprise-ish... than Pluralsight, GitClear, or Code Climate?
 In their demo video they state: